 5. How do I apply?

 There are currently no available properties.
-When properties are available, you can request an application form by emailing firstname.lastname@example.org or calling 0131 554 0403.
+When properties are available, you can download an application form or request one by emailing firstname.lastname@example.org or calling 0131 554 0403.

 6. What happens next?

 You need to complete our application form if you wish to apply for a mid market rent property with us, as additional information is required on your circumstances.
 Once your completed application form has been received, we will assess it and check all the information you have provided.
 We will ask for proof of your income (such as wage slips or tax returns, bank statements etc) with your application form.
 You will be contacted if you are being considered.

 As of the 1st December 2017, any new, Private Rental Sector Tenancy you enter into will be a Private Residential Tenancy.

 No, they will not be furnished.
 Carpeting, floor covering (vinyl) and an oven and hob will be provided.